woojoo666/arcana-notes/notes8.md

 * and then the query pulls from all items in the set, and then traverses through the items and performs actions
 	* this is the tag usage step

+Revisit 1/15/19:
+* actually similar to Prolog queries too, where you constrain a set of variables to a set of conditions
+	* constraining a var to a set of conditions, and assigning it to a predicate, is the same as filtering a dataset based on conditions, and assigning a tag

 ### Aggregator Style vs Functional Style

 * aggregator style and functional style work more differently than I thought